zachtyoung/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        to provide a way to persist data across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        It hashes the password

 - [ ] What does bcrypt do to slow down attackers?

+        Run multiple rounds

 - [ ] What are the three parts of the JSON Web Token?

+        header, payload, signature

 ## Minimum Viable Product